The semiclassical zeta function for geodesic flows on negatively curved manifolds: Components of lifted operators

-Note that $f^t_{\j\to \j'}$ is a fibered contact diffeomorphism and hence is just a translation in the lines parallel to the $z$-axis.
-Hence we have the uniform estimate that there exists a constant $C_k>0$ for each $k>0$ such that
+for any $t\ge 0$ with a uniform constant $C_\nu>0$.
+Since $f^t_{\j\to \j'}$ is a fibered contact diffeomorphism and is just a translation in the lines parallel to the $z$-axis, there exists a constant $C_k>0$ for each $k>0$ such that

 If we set $\psi=\tilde{b}^t_{\j'}\cdot \rho^t_{\j\to \j'}$ and let $\widehat{\psi}(w,\xi_z)$ be that defined in (\ref{eq:hatpsi}), we have